FLAC command line tool

 OPTIONS

 A summary of options is included below.
-For a complete description, see the HTML documentation.
+Several of the options can be negated, see the Negative options section below.

 GENERAL OPTIONS